RedHatDemos/RHCLS_ScalableInfrastructure/playbooks/role-based/roles/bastion/README.md

-Role for configuring bastion hosts
+Role for configuring Bastion hosts
 =========
 This role is used to configure bastion hosts for the environments.
 More details to follow.